overfullstack/overfullstack.github.io/src/pages/articles/2020-03-06---top-with-ad-hoc-polymorphism/index.md

 This talk targets basic to intermediate senior developers with a good understanding of `generics` and some exposure/interest towards blocking and non-blocking/reactive paradigms.
 This talk is language-agnostic, but I use **Kotlin** (a modern JVM language) in combination with **[Arrow](http://arrow-kt.io/)** (A unique open-source library for Kotlin).

 Kotlin's syntax is very close to Java, and all software design patterns discussed in this talk can be implemented in almost any language.
-Thanks to the concise syntax of Kotlin [10] and robust tool-set provided by Arrow, implementing `Ad-hoc Polymorphism` turns ergonomic.
+Thanks to the concise syntax of Kotlin[$_{[2]}$](https://www.intuit.com/blog/uncategorized/kotlin-development-plan/) and robust tool-set provided by Arrow, implementing `Ad-hoc Polymorphism` turns ergonomic.
 But Kotlin is just an implementation detail, and this paper has no intention to recommend Kotlin over any other language.

-I used `Spring-MVC`[$_{[7]}$](https://docs.spring.io/spring/docs/current/spring-framework-reference/web.html#spring-web) and `Spring-WebFlux`[<sub>[8]</sub>](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html) (popular backend frameworks) to demonstrate heterogeneity, in my POC.
+I used `Spring-MVC`[$_{[3]}$](https://docs.spring.io/spring/docs/current/spring-framework-reference/web.html#spring-web) and `Spring-WebFlux`[$_{[4]}$](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html) (popular backend frameworks) to demonstrate heterogeneity, in my POC.
 But no prior knowledge is required about these frameworks.

-The audience learn about an innovative design technique to create reusable templates called **Ad-hoc Polymorphism**[6], and how is it profitable and reduces the maintenance overhead of rewriting the same business logic across heterogeneous services and service migrations.
+The audience learn about an innovative design technique to create reusable templates called **Ad-hoc Polymorphism**[$_{[5]}$](https://en.wikipedia.org/wiki/Ad_hoc_polymorphism), and how is it profitable and reduces the maintenance overhead of rewriting the same business logic across heterogeneous services and service migrations.

 ## Introduction

 ### The Case for Heterogeneous services

-Taking the example from the Payments domain, Purchases tend to have high traffic (especially during Black Fridays, Flash sales, etc.), and it's common to model them with an Asynchronous non-blocking paradigm like a Reactive Stack [2].
+Taking the example from the Payments domain, Purchases tend to have high traffic (especially during Black Fridays, Flash sales, etc.), and it's common to model them with an Asynchronous non-blocking paradigm like a Reactive Stack[$_{[6]}$](https://www.reactivemanifesto.org/).
 Whereas Refunds tend to have relatively low traffic, and a simple blocking stack can easily cater to its scaling needs.
 Such use-cases can be found in many B2C products, e.g., Reservations vs. Cancellations.

 ### The problem of Reusability among Heterogeneous services